 Your credit card issuer may allow you to set up an email or text notification that reminds you when future bills are due.
 You can also set your checking account up for automatic payments.
 Choose to pay off your balance in full each month, and you may be able to avoid having to deal with interest or late fees (Note: This depends on the balance.
 For example, you may still be charged interest on your cash advance balance and your balance transfer balance regardless of whether you pay in full or not, because generally there’s no grace period for cash advances and balance transfers).

 You may also want to look into adding a slightly more forgiving card to your wallet.
-Citi Simplicity® Card, for example, offers a 0 percent introductory APR on purchases and balance transfers for 21 months from account opening, with no late fees and no penalty APR increase.
-That can be a great way to avoid some of the pain that comes with missing a payment, but keep in mind that you’ll still be on the hook for any interest accrued (the variable APR for purchases and balances transfers after the intro period is 14.99 to 24.99 percent).
+Citi Simplicity® Card, for example, offers a 0% introductory APR on purchases and for 12 months and 0% on balance transfers for 21 months from account opening, with no late fees and no penalty APR increase.
+That can be a great way to avoid some of the pain that comes with missing a payment, but keep in mind that you’ll still be on the hook for any interest accrued (the variable APR for purchases and balances transfers after the intro period is 16.24% - 26.24%).

 Even though your credit reports may not be affected if you pay at least the minimum amount due within 30 days, this isn’t always the case.
 Here are a couple of exceptions:

 - If you don’t make the minimum payment on time, the late payment could be recorded on your credit reports.
 This generally stays on your reports for seven years.

 - If your payment is 180 days late, your lender may declare it a charge-off.
 This means that the issuer takes it off their books, but you still owe the money.
 At that point your account may be marked as “in collections” on your credit reports and the debt might be sold to a third party that will try to collect the money from you.